eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/specification.md

 ## Usage

-A specification statement for a reference uses the assignment symbol, `=`:
+A specification statement for a reference uses the `=` assignment symbol:

 <!-- check:none -->
 <!-- try: -->
     T t;
     t = ... /* some expression of type T */

-A specification statement for a getter of function uses the fat arrow symbol, `=>`:
+A specification statement for a getter of function uses the `=>` fat arrow symbol:

 <!-- check:none -->
 <!-- try: -->
     T f(Float float);
-    f(Float float) = ... /* some expression of type T */
+    f(Float float) => ... /* some expression of type T */

-The same syntax may be used within a value or function declaration, but in this case it is not, strictly speaking, a specifiction statement:
+The same syntax may be used within a value or function declaration, but in this case it is not, strictly speaking, a specification statement:

 <!-- check:none -->
 <!-- try: -->